victorzhang428/Elastic/README.md

 ```
 #### 3. Validate ignore_above
-This document will be indexed, but without indexing the message field.
+This document will be indexed, but without indexing the "cntr_no" field.
 ```markdown
 PUT /containers2/_doc/id_4
 {